• Home

 • Location: 11, Tangquan Road, Tangkou Town, Huangshan District, Huangshan City, Anhui Province

 • Tickets: 21 – Dec.
-19: CNY 190, Dec.
-20 –Ā Jan.
-20: CNY 150, valid for 3 days
+19: 190 CNY; Dec.
+20 – Jan.
+20: 150 CNY, both are valid for 3 days

-• Opening hours: 5 to Nov.Ā 30: 07:00 –Ā 17:10 (Monday to Friday), 06:30 –Ā 17:40 (weekends, public holidays); Dec.Ā 1 to Mar.Ā 4: 08:00 –Ā 16:40
+• Opening Hours: 5 to Nov.
+30: 07:00 – 17:10 (Monday to Friday), 06:30 – 17:40 (weekends, public holidays); Dec.
+1 to Mar.
+4: 08:00 – 16:40

-• Best time to visit:all seasons
+• Best Time to Visit: All seasons

-• Time needed:1 – 2 days
+• Recommended Visit Length: 1 – 2 days

-In addition, watching the sunrise at Bright Summit is regarded as the ultimate experience during the trip to Huangshan.
+In addition, watching the sunrise at Bright Summit is regarded as the ultimate experience during a trip to Huangshan.
 Many tourists stay at the mountain top for one night just for the magnificent moment of the sun breaking through the sea of clouds.

-1. Lotus Peak and Celestial Capital Peak will be open on a rotational basis.
-In 2026, Celestial CapitalPeak is openĀ to the public.
+1. Lotus Peak and Celestial Capital Peak are open on a rotational basis, and in 2026, Celestial Capital Peak is open to the public.

 Best Huangshan Tours: